 The FSA is responsible for food safety.
 It assesses whether current agricultural practices may have an effect on public health via the food chain and works to affect change where this is considered to be the case.
 The transmission of AMR microorganisms through the food chain is thought to be one of the routes by which people are exposed to AMR bacteria.
 However, there is uncertainty around the contribution food makes to the problem of AMR in human infections.

-The overall survey tested 4,268 samples of whole, UK-produced, fresh chicken during the period August 2016 to July 2017.
-The samples for the main survey were evenly distributed throughout the year and the UK, and retailers were sampled with their share of free-range, organic and standard chickens taken into account.
+The overall chicken survey tested 1,769 samples of whole, UK-produced, fresh chicken during the period August 2017 to July 2018 for Campylobacter.
+These samples were evenly distributed throughout the year and the UK, and retailers were sampled with their share of free-range, organic and standard chickens taken into account.

-A subset (585) of the Campylobacter isolates was tested for AMR.
-These were selected as every tenth isolate (or next viable isolate) but selection was adjusted to ensure adequate representation of producer premises and retailers, as deduced from market share data.
-All recoverable organic and a high proportion of free range chicken isolates were included.
+A subset (393) of the Campylobacter isolates collected from 392 retail chicken samples was tested for AMR (there were 1,114 Campylobacter positive samples to choose from).
+These were selected as every fourth positive Campylobacter isolate (or next viable isolate) but selection was adjusted to ensure adequate representation of producer premises and retailers, as deduced from market share data.
+All recoverable organic and a high proportion of free-range chicken isolates were included.
 The objective of the AMR analysis was to:

 To determine resistance, Muller Hinton Agar with the addition of 5% horse blood containing specified breakpoint concentrations of antimicrobials was used.
 An isolate suspension was made in sterile saline to McFarland 0.5 turbidity and was inoculated onto the surface of each of the antimicrobial containing agars.
 An isolate was considered resistant if it grew on the agar and scored sensitive if there was no growth, and the corresponding antimicrobial free plate showed pure growth from the suspension.
 AMR profiles were determined using the epidemiological cut-off (ECOFF) values as recommended in the ECDC EU protocol for harmonised monitoring of AMR in human Salmonella and Campylobacter isolates (EFSA and ECDC 2016).

-A total of 489 C. jejuni and 96 C. coli isolates from 585 samples of retail chicken were tested for antimicrobial resistance.
-Ciprofloxacin resistance was identified in 41% (201/489) of the C. jejuni isolates and 52% (50/96) of the C. coli isolates tested.
-Only two (0.4%) C. jejuni isolates and none of the C. coli isolates were resistant to erythromycin.
-Of all the Campylobacter isolates tested, 55% were resistant to tetracycline and 3% to streptomycin, but all were sensitive to gentamicin.
-Multi-drug resistance (resistance to 3 or more unrelated antimicrobial classes) was found in 9 (9.4%) C. coli isolates and 8 (1.6%) C. jejuni isolates.
+A total of 328 C. jejuni and 65 C. coli isolates (a total of 393 isolates) collected from 392 retail chicken samples were tested for a range of antimicrobial resistance.
+Ciprofloxacin resistance was identified in 52% of the C. jejuni isolates (171/328) and just under half (48%) of the C. coli isolates (31/65) tested.
+Two of the C. jejuni (1%) and two of the C. coli (3%) isolates were resistant to erythromycin and 52% of C. jejuni (171/328) and 60% of C. coli isolates (39/65) to tetracycline.
+None of the C. jejuni or C. coli isolates tested were resistant to gentamicin whereas 2% of C. jejuni (5/328) and 9% of C. coli (6/65) were resistant to streptomycin.
+Multi-drug resistance (resistance to 3 or more unrelated antimicrobial classes) was found in 6 out of 65 C. coli isolates (9%) and 5 out of 328 C. jejuni isolates (2%).

 This survey provides evidence that AMR Campylobacter isolates are found on whole fresh chickens sold at retail in the UK.
 It is therefore important to handle chicken hygienically and to cook it thoroughly to reduce the risk to public health.